 Highs and lows

 Orbiting between 28 and 43 million miles (46 and 70 million kilometers) from the sun, Mercury, also the smallest planet, feels the brunt of the solar rays.
-The planet has an average temperature of 332 degrees Fahrenheit (167 degrees Celsius) The day side of the planet reaches temperatures of up to 801 F (427 degrees C).
-In contrast, the chilly night side can get as cold as minus 279 F (minus 173 C).
+According to NASA, the tiny world suffers the most extreme temperature range of any other planet in the solar system.
+The day side of the planet reaches temperatures of up to 800 degrees Fahrenheit (427 degrees Celsius).
+In contrast, the chilly night side can get as cold as minus 290 F (minus 180 C).
+The planet has an average temperature of 332 F (167 C).

-Mercury's low mass and close proximity to the sun keep it from having anything but the thinnest of atmospheres, and this is the reason it must pass on being the hottest planet.
-An atmosphere helps to cloak a planet, keeping heat from leaking into space and balancing it, to some degree.
+Mercury's low mass and proximity to the sun keep it from having anything but the thinnest of atmospheres, and this is the reason it must pass on being the hottest planet.
+An atmosphere helps to cloak a planet, keeping heat from leaking into space.
 Without an atmosphere, Mercury loses a great deal of heat into space, rather than sharing with its night side.

 Location, location, location